 Today, Alex is thriving at Marion House, clearly enjoying his life within a supportive and engaging community.
 He continues to enjoy a host of activities and trips, fostering his independence and broadening his experiences.
-His connections with his father and brothers remain strong, with their regular Sunday drives being a cherished part of his week.
+His connections with his family remain strong, with their regular Sunday drives being a cherished part of his week.

 Alex's journey at Marion House showcases how a tailored, person-centred approach, combined with dedicated and understanding staff, can lead to profound positive changes.
 He has found a place where he feels safe, happy, and truly at home, continuing to grow and embrace new experiences with confidence.
-His future at Marion House is one of continued personal growth, and a strong sense of belonging.